sir-dunxalot/ember-tooltips/README.md

 ## 2.4.0 Release

 Version 2.4.0 introduces lazy rendering.
 Tooltips and popovers generally don't need to be rendered until the user has interacted with the `$target` element.
-Adding `enableLazyRendering=true` to your component will enable this future.
+Adding `enableLazyRendering=true` to your component will enable this feature.
 In version 3.0.0 `enableLazyRendering` will default to `true` and you'll be able to opt-out of lazy rendering as necessary.

 ## Usage